 Rome is a bustling city, and the summer is the height of the tourist season.
 It’s hot.
 There are long lines for many of the major sights — ungodly long for things like the Colosseum.
 This can be a recipe for vacation disaster, when patience runs short and tempers flare.

 A little pre-planning makes everything run smoothly.
 Last year, my friend Joyce came with me to Italy — her first trip, so of course we had to see all of the big sights.
 I had heard there were evening tours of the Colosseum, and I figured it would be one of the best ways to see it.
-That’s when I found Dark Rome — (part of City Wonders tours).
-We used them for an after dark guided tour of the Colosseum, breakfast at the Vatican, and a tour to Pompeii, and had a great experiences with this company last year.
+I found several options for touring at night through Viator, which was great, because we could pick one really tailored to what we wanted to do.
+We used Viator for a guided tour of the Colosseum after dark, breakfast at the Vatican, and a tour to Pompeii, and had a great experiences with this company last year.

-My sister was interested in doing both the Colosseum and Vatican, so we booked with Dark Rome again.
-We did the After Dark Tour of the Colosseum with dinner.
+My sister was interested in doing both the Colosseum and Vatican, so we booked with Viator again.
+We did the Night Tour of the Colosseum with the rooftop dinner.
 Dinner came first, at the roof garden restaurant at the Forum Hotel that overlooks part of the forum.
 Gorgeous view and good food.
 Our night tour of the Colosseum was wonderful.
 No lines.
 No heat.
 So very quiet.
 This tour includes the underground part of the Colosseum, where you can get a sense of what it was like for the gladiators and the animals beneath the floor.
 It is a gift – to be able to truly feel this amazing space.

 I love the Roman Forum.
 I love standing and imagining what it would have been like to stand here 2,000 years ago.
 But in the summer, it’s HOT — and the later in the day it gets, the hotter, and more crowded it’s going to be.
 My advice, get here early.
 The Forum opens at 8:30 in the morning — get on it and be there!
 Secondly, avoid the most crowded entrance which is the one directly in front of the Forum — go instead to the Palatine Hill entrance.